radiantlogic-v8/documentation-new/documentation/configuration/security/client-cert-truststore.md

 To add a certificate:
 1. Click **IMPORT**.
 2. Enter a short, unique name (alias) for the certificate.
 3. Browse to the location of the client certificate file and click **OK**.
+The certificate is imported into the client certificate truststore and is shared across all RadiantOne nodes.

 ![Import Certificate](Media/import-cert.jpg)